sara-sabr/ITStrategy/presentations/en/SLF.md

 The following are examples of topics the team is exploring:

-1. Use 20% of time to learn and improve
+1. Using 20% of time to learn and improve
-2. Reduce toil to focus on meaningful work
+2. Reducing toil to focus on meaningful work
-3. Transition from project to product management
+3. Transitioning from project to product management
+4. Loose coupling of solutions to enable more independence for product teams

 --